temtum/lmdb-lib/README.md

 * A two element array for `del`eting data: `[db, key]`
 * A four element array for conditionally `put`ing or `del`eting data: `[db, key, value, ifValue]` (where `value` and `ifValue` are as specificied in the object definition)

 When `batchWrite` is called, `node-ldmb` will asynchronously create a new write transaction, execute all the operations in the provided array, except for any conditional writes where the condition failed, and commit the transaction, if there were no errors.
 For conditional writes, if the condition did not match, the write will be skipped, but the transaction will still be committed.
 However, if any errors occur, the transaction will be aborted.
-This entire transaction will be created by `node-lmdb` and executed in a separate thread.
+This entire transaction will be created by `lmdb-lib` and executed in a separate thread.
 The callback function will be called once the transaction is finished.
 It is possible for an explicit write transaction in the main JS thread to block or be blocked by the asynchronous transaction.
 For example:
 ```javascript
 env.batchWrite([